aParsecFromFuture/ClimateClassification/README.md

 # ClimateClustering
-Climate Classification of cities in Turkey with K-Mean algorithm
+Climate Clustering of cities in Turkey with K-Mean algorithm